Ryuker/nextjs-admin-dashboard/_notes/admin-dashboard-notes.md

 - we render the table using the below structure
   - for responsiveness we hide some of the table cells and table heads on smaller screen using `className="hidden md:table-cell text-right"`
+  - added a button to view the posts as well
 ``` tsx components/posts/PostsTable.tsx
 const PostsTable = ({ limit, title}: PostsTableProps) => {
   return (